avishaigonen123/CTF_writeups/overthewire/maze/level1.md

 # maze level1 Solution

-in this level we exploit race condition. first it checks access to a file, and then change to higher privileges and print the content of the file. so, we will link it to maze0 privilege, and before it opens the file for reading, we'll change to maze1 privilege.

-we can use these two script files, the one that working on links [link_script.sh](./scripts/link_script.sh)

-and the one that tries that runs the file, and tries reading the content [run_script.sh](./scripts/run_script.sh)

-then, we'll run this
+in this challange, we need to create our own `libc.so.4` that will be used by the program.

+the code can be found here [hook.c](./scripts/level1/hook.c), you need to adjust the addresses on the stack of the (maybe) local variables.

+the commands for compiling and linking the so file, here.
 ```
-./link_script.sh &
-./run_script.sh | grep -av "maze0"
+gcc -m32 -shared -fPIC -o libc.so.4 hook.c -ldl
 ```

+notice the tmp dir you're working on can't be something that `mktemp` has made, it won't work properly.

 ![image](./images/level1.png)

-**Flag:** ***`kfL7RRfpkY`***
+**Flag:** ***`PBeZRPjetr`***